If your child ends up in the juvenile court system, you want experienced legal counsel to defend them and protect their rights and their future.

 Your Rights for Juvenile Arrests in Colorado

-Both minors and their parents or legal guardians have rights when a minor is arrested in Colorado or is asked questions as a witness in a criminal matter.
-Parents and legal guardians also have rights.
-When a right is violated, this violation can be used as part of your defense strategy.
-This is in part why it is critical to speak to a juvenile defense lawyer in Denver and Boulder as soon as possible.
+Children and their parents or legal guardians have rights when a child is arrested in Colorado or a child is asked questions as a witness in a criminal matter.
+When a right is violated, this violation can be used as part of your child's defense strategy.
+This is one reason why it is critical to speak to a Colorado juvenile defense lawyer in the as soon as possible.

 Your Child Has Rights

-The U.S. Constitution as well as most state constitutions outline certain rights for each person, whether a juvenile or an adult.
+The U.S. Constitution, as well as most state constitutions, outlines certain rights for each person, whether a juvenile or an adult.
 These rights include but are not necessarily limited to:

 Further, when a minor is detained or arrested, the police typically have an obligation to contact a parent or legal guardian, or at least make a reasonable attempt to do so.